Old-growth forest: Biodiversity

 Old-growth forests are often biologically diverse, and home to many rare species, threatened species, and endangered species of plants and animals, such as the northern spotted owl, marbled murrelet and fisher, making them ecologically significant.
-Levels of biodiversity may be higher or lower in old-growth forests compared to that in second-growth forests, depending on specific circumstances, environmental variables, and geographic variables.
+Levels of biodiversity may be higher or lower in old-growth forests compared to second-growth forests, depending on specific circumstances, environmental variables, and geographic variables.
 Logging in old-growth forests is a contentious issue in many parts of the world.
 Excessive logging reduces biodiversity, affecting not only the old-growth forest itself, but also indigenous species that rely upon old-growth forest habitat.

+Studies in British Columbia's cedar-hemlock forests have shown that certain lichen species, particularly cyanolichens, are almost exclusively found in old-growth forests, being absent from even-aged stands (where all trees grew after a single disturbance event) of the same age (120–140 years).
+This suggests that true old-growth characteristics, like diverse forest structure and microclimate conditions, are necessary for some specialist species beyond just forest age.

+Inland temperate rainforests of British Columbia illustrate how old-growth structure can shape entire food webs.
+Deep winter snowpacks lift woodland caribou into the lower tree canopy, where their survival depends on heavy accumulations of fruticose "hair" lichens such as Bryoria and Alectoria.
+These lichens reach stand-level "hyperabundance" only in forests older than about 120–150 years, where long-lived canopy architecture and stable microclimates allow sustained growth.
+Industrial logging and short-rotation silviculture fail to reproduce these conditions, so the old-growth canopy itself functions as a keystone habitat, underpinning both specialist lichens and the endangered deep-snow mountain caribou that rely on them.

 Mixed age

 Some forests in the old-growth stage have a mix of tree ages, due to a distinct regeneration pattern for this stage.
 New trees regenerate at different times from each other, because each of them has a different spatial location relative to the main canopy, hence each one receives a different amount of light.
 The mixed age of the forest is an important criterion in ensuring that the forest is a relatively stable ecosystem in the long term.
 A climax stand that is uniformly aged becomes senescent and degrades within a relatively short time to result in a new cycle of forest succession.
 Thus, uniformly aged stands are less stable ecosystems.
-Boreal forests are more uniformly aged, as they are normally subject to frequent stand replacing wildfires.
+Boreal forests are more uniformly aged, as they are normally subject to frequent stand-replacing wildfires.